sdolgin/packer-on-azure-demo/README.md

 code .
 ```

-Define the PS variables at the top of the setup-packer-demo.ps1 and save the file (Ctrl+S)
+Define the PS variables at the top of setup-packer-demo.ps1 and save the file (Ctrl+S)

 ```
 ./setup-packer-demo.ps1